Wednesday 15 June, 2016.

 6 Simple Meditation Exercise Tips

-Increasingly, you will realise that your body is calm, your mind focused and you will be aware of a feeling of peaceful alertness.
+- Internal Silence Increasingly, you will realize that your body is calm, your mind focused and you will be aware of a feeling of peaceful alertness.
 You will experience an internal silence as the process of meditation becomes more familiar.

 Meditation really does change the way we feel about ourselves and the world around us…